riastradh/py-fidocrypt/README.md

 mitigations for timing side channel attacks on the arithmetic:

-1. The vulnerable arithmetic is computed only once at registration time and once at each login.
+1. The vulnerable arithmetic is computed only once at registration time and once at each signin.
 Thus, an adversary not in control of the user's device has limited opportunities to repeat measurements to refine a statistical model of the secrets -- it's only when the user chooses to sign in.